Brian Hill (American football)

-Brian Hill (born November 9, 1995) is an American football running back for the St. Louis BattleHawks of the XFL.
-Hill played college football for the Wyoming Cowboys, and he was drafted by the Atlanta Falcons in the fifth round of the 2017 NFL Draft.
+Brian Hill (born November 9, 1995) is an American former professional football running back.
+Hill played college football for the Wyoming Cowboys, and he was selected by the Atlanta Falcons in the fifth round of the 2017 NFL draft.
 He has also played for the Cincinnati Bengals.

-Early years
+Early life

 Hill attended and played high school football at Belleville High School-West.

 College career

-Hill attended and played college football at Wyoming from 2014–2016.
+Hill attended and played college football at Wyoming from 2014 to 2016.

 As a freshman in 2014, he rushed for 796 yards and seven touchdowns.
 On November 1, 2014, against Fresno State, he had 23 carries for 281 rushing yards and two rushing touchdowns to go along with three receptions for 106 yards.
 As a sophomore, he had four games (Eastern Michigan, Appalachian State, Utah State, and UNLV) in which he rushed for over 200 yards.
-During the 2015 regular season, Hill had 1,631 rushing yards (seventh among NCAA Division I FBS players) on 281 carries for an average of 5.8 yards per carry to go along with six rushing touchdowns.
+During the 2015 regular season, Hill had 1,631 rushing yards (seventh among Football Bowl Subdivision players) on 281 carries for an average of 5.8 yards per carry to go along with six rushing touchdowns.
 On November 18, 2015, Hill was named a finalist for the Doak Walker Award.
 He is Wyoming's first 1,000-yard rusher since 2008.
 He broke Ryan Christopherson's single-season Wyoming record of 1,455 yards set in 1994.

 On Saturday, October 22, 2016, at Nevada, Hill rushed for a career-high 289 yards and scored a career-high three touchdowns.
 Overall, he finished the 2016 season with 1,860 rushing yards and 22 rushing touchdowns.